Variational autoencoder for generating realistic $N$-body simulations for dark matter halos: Data training

 \section{Data training}

-We utilized the ENZO Cold Dark Matter (CDM) simulation dataset \cite{bryan2014enzo}, which was generated using a set of well-established cosmological parameters: a dark matter density of $\Omega_{DM} = 0.25$, a baryonic matter density of $\Omega_b = 0.05$, a dark energy density of $\Omega_\Lambda = 0.7$, and a Hubble parameter of $h = 0.71$ km/s/Mpc.
+We utilized the ENZO Cold Dark Matter (CDM) simulation dataset \cite{bryan2014enzo}, which was generated using a set of well-established cosmological parameters: a dark matter density of $\Omega_{DM} = 0.25$, a baryonic matter density of $\Omega_b = 0.05$, a dark energy density of $\Omega_\Lambda = 0.7$ and a Hubble parameter of $h = 0.71$ km/s/Mpc.
 The simulation spans a comoving cubic volume of 128 Mpc/$h$ per side, evolving from an initial redshift of $z_i = 99$ to a final redshift of $z_f=0$ and a total of $64^{3}$ particles.
 The computational domain is initialized with a base root grid\footnote{The base root grid provides the initial spatial resolution for modeling physical processes and contains the coarsest representation of the simulated region before adaptive mesh refinement (AMR) techniques enhance resolution where necessary.} of $64^3$ cells, ensuring an appropriate resolution for capturing the underlying structure formation.

-To construct our dataset, we selected a series of simulation snapshots spanning the redshift range from $z=2$ to $z=0$.
-This range encapsulates the late-time evolution of the large-scale structure, allowing the model to learn key features of structure formation.
-To improve the generalization capability of the Variational Autoencoder (VAE) and mitigate overfitting, we employed a data augmentation strategy that included random rotations as well as Gaussian random noise masks.
-These augmentations not only introduce variability into the dataset but also ensure that the model does not over-rely on specific structural patterns inherent to any given snapshot.
+To construct our dataset, we selected simulation snapshots spanning the redshift range from $z=2$ to $z=0$.
+This range encapsulates the late-time evolution of the large-scale structure, allowing the model to learn key features of structure formation. {However, all latent-space sampling, image generation, and quantitative analyses presented in this work are restricted to snapshots at redshift $z=0$.
+This choice ensures that the generated realizations correspond to a fixed cosmological epoch, facilitating direct statistical comparisons in the fully evolved nonlinear regime.}

 The training samples were constructed by extracting two-dimensional slices from the three-dimensional density field of the simulations.
 Each slice represents a projected view of the dark matter density field along different axes ($x-y$, $x-z$ and $y-z$), capturing the anisotropic nature of cosmic structure formation.
 This projection technique provides a more comprehensive dataset, ensuring that the model is exposed to a diverse set of density distributions.
 Additionally, by incorporating random rotations and noisy variations of the images, we further enhance the robustness of the model, enabling it to generalize better across different realizations of the dark matter distribution.